These things may be helpful to have with you when first meeting with your photographer

 What to take with you when meeting your wedding photographer

+- Your partner!
+It’s important that everyone will ‘click’ so make sure it’s a joint decision.
 Your photographer also needs to know that s/he will be comfortable working with both of you!

-Your plan for the day (no matter how sketchy at this stage).
+- Your plan for the day (no matter how sketchy at this stage).

+- Any pictures you’ve clipped from magazines, a flash-drive with internet favourites, or a link to your Pinterest page.
 These give your photographer a really good insight into the style of photography you prefer.

 - A list of any particular shots you want, especially family groupings.
 While this family list isn’t really necessary until about a month out from your wedding, if you’ve thought through the combinations already, it will assist with the scheduling for your wedding day.

-Consideration of any other services you may wish to ask about or see samples of, such as Bridal Boudoir, montage prints, audio-visuals, wedding guest books or Drown-The-Gown.
+- Consideration of any other services you may wish to ask about or see samples of, such as Bridal Boudoir, montage prints, audio-visuals, wedding guest books or Drown-The-Gown.